-When I first saw this green heron (Butorides virescens), I didn't know it was a heron.
+When I first saw this green heron (Butorides virescens) in a friend’s back yard in Palm City, Florida, I didn't know it was a heron.
 I didn't know what it was, though.
 Good old Birds of Florida book!
 It's a heron, alright, though a small one.
 It doesn't have a long graceful neck reaching for the sky (or marshy water, which is more likely).
 It's low to the ground, about 10 inches when it's in the "I see my dinner" stance, as in this photograph.
 It's whole body, neck extended, is only about 17-20 inches.

 Featured by FineArtAmerica.com groups: